 As strange as it may seem, calcium supplements, which are meant to increase your calcium levels, may actually make you deficient in the nutrient.

 Calcium is alkaline in nature and helps maintain the pH of the blood.
-However, an increased intake of calcium citrate supplements, acidic foods, and acidic sources of
+However, an increased intake of calcium citrate supplements, acidic foods, and acidic sources of calcium like refined and processed foods can have the opposite effect and cause your blood pH to drop.
+In turn, the calcium that is already stored in your bones starts getting released, leading to a calcium deficiency and osteoporosis in the long run.2

 So, if you’re consuming excess calcium citrate supplements, switch to natural alkaline calcium sources like leafy greens and other vegetables along with a limited intake of dairy.
 You also need to have at least 20 ng/ml of vitamin D in your system in order to promote healthy calcium absorption.3